mrdoob/three.js/threejs/lessons/threejs-multiple-scenes.md

 }
 ```

-With that we no longer needed `sceneInfo1` and `sceneInfo2` and the code that was rotating the meshes is now specific to each scene.
+With that we no longer need `sceneInfo1` and `sceneInfo2` and the code that was rotating the meshes is now specific to each scene.

 {{{example url="../threejs-multiple-scenes-generic.html" }}}